-Safety Management Systems in Aviation, Third Edition presents the quality management underpinnings of SMS, the four components, risk management, reliability engineering, SMS implementation, and the scientific rigor that must be designed into proactive safety are: Safety Policy, Safety Risk Management, Safety Assurance, and Safety Promotion.
+Safety Management Systems in Aviation presents the quality management underpinnings of SMS.
+The four components that must be designed into proactive safety are: Safety Policy, Safety Risk Management, Safety Assurance, and Safety Promotion.

-The book is intended for undergraduate aviation students taking Safety Management and Aviation Safety courses.
+The book is intended for undergraduate and graduate aviation students taking Safety Management and Aviation Safety courses.
 It also functions as a valuable reference tool for SMS practitioners.

 Chapter 1 Introduction to SMS